MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/component-updates/Executive-Summary.md

 -   The **Implementing Least-Privilege Administrative Models** section focuses on identifying the risk that the use of highly privileged accounts for day-to-day administration presents, in addition to providing recommendations to reduce that risk.

-Excessive privilege isn‚Äôt only found in Active Directory in compromised environments.
+Excessive privilege isnít only found in Active Directory in compromised environments.
 When an organization has developed the habit of granting more privilege than is required, it is typically found throughout the infrastructure:

 -   In Active Directory